How to go about eating fat, even healthy fats, after gallbladder surgery seems to be an increasingly common dilemma nowadays.

 Once you are comfortable with the fact that you can and should eat fat after gallbladder surgery and that it is wise to do so in order to provide your liver with the raw materials necessary for bile production, the next step is to “train” your liver to produce the bile you need at the proper times to digest the fats you eat with your meals.

-If a regular routine for consuming your fats does not prove helpful after a period of time or you are temporarily off schedule for whatever reason, use of herbal bitters can be used in conjunction.
+If a regular routine for consuming your fats does not prove helpful after a period of time or you are temporarily off schedule for whatever reason, use of traditional bitters can be used in conjunction.

 Bitters are herbal extracts that are rich in minerals.
 They are an ancient tonic for stimulating the liver to produce bile.